 You can also try to schedule a pumping session straight after you're done breastfeeding.
 This can help if your boobs don't feel totally empty after a feed, as it stimulates your body to produce more breast milk and start increasing your milk supply.

 Using a dummy during your baby's first month can impact the production of breast milk.
 So, it's best to wait until you've established a good breastfeeding routine and are both feeling confident with breastfeeding before you introduce a soother.

 If you do use a soother and you're worried about the impact it may have on your breast milk supply, choose one with a breast-like teat to avoid nipple confusion.

-The NHS states that topping up your feeds with formula milk will mean your baby will want to feed less.
+Topping up your feeds with formula milk may mean your baby will want to feed less.
 As a result of these reduced number of feeds, your breasts will start producing less milk.
 So, if you're wanting to boost your milk production levels, avoid giving your baby anything other than breast milk while you're breastfeeding.
 It can be difficult but try to persevere and remember that the more you breastfeed your baby, the more milk you'll produce.
 If you do want to top up their feeds with formula, wait until you have a good breastfeeding routine established.

 Waiting until your mini-me is ready to wean and move onto solids - usually around six months of age - can help maintain your breast milk supply.

 Eating a balanced diet and staying hydrated can really help to maintain your breast milk supply.
 Certain foods that are high in vitamins and minerals can even aid in breast milk production.
 These foods are known as 'lactogenic' and include...